maelyg/ONTViSc-hands-on-training/README.md

 ## Requirements
 1. Nextflow can be used on any POSIX compatible system (Linux, OS X, etc).
 It requires Bash 3.2 (or later) and Java 11 (or later, up to 21) to be installed.
 1. Install Nextflow [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation)
-    - Download the executable package by copying and pasting either one of the following commands in your terminal window: wget -qO- https://get.nextflow.io | bash
+    - Download the executable package by copying and pasting either one of the following commands in your terminal window: ```wget -qO- https://get.nextflow.io | bash```
      This will create the nextflow main executable file in the current directory.
     - Make the binary executable on your system by running chmod +x nextflow.
 Optionally, move the nextflow file to a directory accessible by your $PATH variable (this is only required to avoid remembering and typing the full path to nextflow each time you need to run it).

 2. Install [`Docker`](https://docs.docker.com/get-docker/) or [`Singularity`](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps) to suit your environment.
+If you are using Lyra, please use Singularity.

 ## Installing the required indexes and references
 Depending on the pipeline analysis mode you are interested to run, you will need to install some databases and references.